Rankiteo Logo

 • Satisfy regulatory due-diligence requirements such as those mandated by NIS2, DORA, SOC 2, and ISO 27001 supply chain provisions.

-Rankiteo continuously monitors 618 retail companies with 3,000+ employees, keeping these rankings up to date so you always have an accurate, current picture of the sector's risk landscape.
+Rankiteo continuously monitors 1,781 retail companies keeping these rankings up to date so you always have an accurate, current picture of the sector's risk landscape.